 Noise

 Noise usually follows cooling and power class.
-Fanless hardware like the ASUS PN42 is especially attractive if the mini PC will live in a quiet room.
-Stronger Ryzen or Core systems bring more performance, but they also increase the chance of fan noise under load.
+Fanless hardware like the CWWK and MINIX options is especially attractive if the mini PC will live in a quiet room, office, or bedroom.
+The GMKtec and Beelink picks are still reasonable for normal use, but they are not trying to be silent-first machines in the same way.

 SSD and storage considerations

 Internal SSD storage is one of the biggest reasons people move from simpler Home Assistant hardware to mini PCs.
 A box with proper SSD support feels more stable, cleaner, and easier to live with long term.
-Dual-drive flexibility or extra storage bays become even more useful if the machine will also hold backups, container data, or other services.
+Dual-drive flexibility becomes even more useful if the machine will also hold backups, container data, or other services.
+That is one of the reasons the GMKtec G3 Plus stands out so much in this list.

 LAN and USB needs